jackhwl/go-lang/fundamentals/Readme.md

 ## Functions
   - Overview of Functions
   - Understanding Go's Function Signature
   - Using Parameters and Arugments
+  - Understanding Variadic Parameters